 Julia has been working with a number of charities in the past including Hope for Konya in Kenya which she worked on from conception, applying her knowledge of business management as well as programme/project and planning management.
 She has a also degree in African Studies and Art from the School of Oriental and African Studies and is multilingual.
 Julia has worked and travelled extensively in Asia and Africa.
 She also manages a number of social media accounts and pr activities not just for her own companies but also for a number of her clients.
 Her excellent communication skills and expertise combined with passion for learning and business acumen enables her to support the heir foundation in a number of areas.

-Julia and her husband Crispin, who provides the graphic design and visual support for the charity have been working with Maresce for a number of years and have become close friends.
-They both are enthused by Maresce’s drive and passion to help the young women on the tea plantation.
+Julia and her husband Crispin, who provides the graphic design and visual support for the charity, have been working with Maresce for a number of years and become close friends.
+They both are enthused by Maresce’s drive and passion to help the young women on the tea plantations.
 Julia and Crispin are delighted to be able to support the Heir Foundation in turning its vision into reality and to make a difference for the communities in Sri Lanka.

 Meet the Team

 Faharna Hussain (aka Fiz) is Maresce’s best friend and the back bone of the Heir Generation.
 She was one of Maresce’s first students, 11 years ago.
 She is now the manageress of Heir Generation and the educator for the Heir Academy.

 Fiz comes from a very solid Pakistani family who have encouraged her to develop strong family values, and her self-belief system is what defines her beauty.
 She has a dedicated work ethic and her passion for hair and beauty is infectious.
 Fiz will be one of the main educators in Sri Lanka and will ensure that the education programme is executed to the highest level.